Merry Christmas and a big thank you to our customers, subscribers, friends and family.

 Growth & Workload

 This year also saw even more work completed and even more of the “Sorry we are Fully Booked” sign.
-I apologise if this impacted your ability to book equipment in, if turnaround was slower than you expected, or if I still have your equipment, as is the case with a few patient customers.
+I apologise if this impacted your ability to book equipment, if the turnaround was slower than you expected, or if I still have your equipment, as is the case with a few patient customers.

 One issue is the type of work we deal with.
 It’s often high-end gear combined with technically challenging diagnosis and repair work.
 Pieces have often been to the wrong people before I see them which only makes things harder.
 I enjoy challenging work but it can be slow going and, as is typical with businesses that hinge around the efforts of one person, there just aren’t enough hours in each day.